foqueiroz/arcdocs.github.io/book/software/libraries/paraver.md

-Read more about paraver on their [website](https://tools.bsc.es/paraver).
+Read more about Paraver on their [website](https://tools.bsc.es/paraver).